 Foot care tips if you have diabetes

-- See a podiatrist at least once a year.
+- See a foot specialist at least once a year.
 You should be eligible for the Medicare EPC program if you have a long term condition such as diabetes.
 Ask your GP for more information.

 - Keep your feet clean and free from infection.

 - Wear shoes that fit well and don't squeeze or rub.
 Ill-fitting shoes can cause corns and calluses, ulcers and nail problems.